LeoH1310/HeRo_KY-040/README.md

 ```python
 from HeRo.KY040 import Encoder
 ```
 Define two callback functions and create a new encoder object.
 You need to pass the CLK, DT, and SW pin.
-Use the original pin numbers (1-40) NOT the GPIO numbers.
+You can decide to use the GPIO or the BOARD pin numbering used by RPi.GPIO library.
+Just pass "BOARD" or "GPIO".
+Default is "BOARD".
 As well pass two callback functions called when a rotation or a button state change occurs.
 ```python
 # callback function for encoder rotation
 def encoderRotationCallback(clockwise: bool) -> None: